How to Start a Jam and Jelly Business

 Step 6: Find Financing

-Fortunately, the cost to start a jam making business is low, however, if funding is needed, the borrower(s) will need to have good credit and invest 15-25% of their money towards the total start-up costs.
+Especially when starting from home, the cost to start a jam business is low, however, if funding is needed, the borrower(s) will need to have good credit and invest 15-25% of their money towards the total start-up costs.

 Step 7: Open a Business Bank Account